jvc84/wayves/README.md

 # wayves

-wayves is a module for bars like waybar and polybar, that shows cava and/or different animations based on chosen player status.
+wayves is a module for bars like waybar and polybar, that shows cava and/or different animations based on chosen player status

 ## Installation